 This extension enables users to login with an OpenID Connect (OIDC) provider.
 This method can be set to the only allowed method to login (SSO mode) or used as a complementary login method (like OAuth providers)

 This is a Premium extension, not a free one.
 You can buy a license to use it in your Flarum through Extiverse

-Mostly for two reasons:
+Mostly for three reasons: